ssl/ezXSS/readme.md

 * much much more, and, its just ez :-)

 ## Required
-* Server or hosting with PHP 7.1 or up
+* Server or webhosting with PHP 7.1 or up
 * Domain name (consider a short one)
 * SSL Certificate to test on https websites (consider Cloudflare or Let's Encrypt for a free SSL)